CravenWarrior3/CravenWarrior3/README.md

 # <img src="images/zucchini.png" alt="Zucchini" width="256">
-Working on my master's in computer science at Florida Polytechnic University.
 Hoping to find a company that will hire me so that I don't have to start my own.

 ## Projects
 Too many ideas and not enough time to work on them all